pfeghali/CS170-FinalPrep/README.md

 Maximum vitrual space size = #entries in L1\*#L2\*pageSize   = 4GB
 Maximum physical size = 2^16\*4K = 256MB.

 As an extension of this, it is trivival to seee that a 3, or 4, or n level page table could be designed to fit larger needs.
+In this case, P3 = log(entries in L3 table)

+### Page Sharing
+A copy of shared code (read only) can be shared among processors.
+Shared code has to be in the same location of the logical address space for all the processes.
+This is sometimes known as lazy copying.
+The code and data though, would be independently stored and saved, to ensure there is not any interference.
+One can imagine implementing Fork() with this in mind to optimize performance.
+Lazy copy initially, and copy on write when needed.

+### Demand Paging
+Keep only active pages in memory, and put other onto disk and invalidate their bits.

+### Zero fill
+Fill a page with zeros with one bit, make that page seem empty rather than overwriting the whole space with 0s, which takes some time.

+## Alternatives
+### Hashed Page Tables
+Size of page table grows with the amount of cirtual memory allocated. we can use a hash table to limit the cost of a search.
+One hash table per process.

+### Inverted page table
+Have a single hash table for all processes, with a single entry for each real page of memory.
+Each entry has the virtual address of the page, with metadata concerning the page.
+This decreases the amount of memory needed to store each page table, but increased the time needed tosearch the table when a page reference occurs.